COTO DONANA AND ALENTEJO

 A whole day will be required to explore the vast marismas to the east of El Rocio.
 Hoopoe and Bee-eater, two of Europe's most colourful birds, are both very common here.
 There is a continuous presence of raptors, and other specialities include Marbled Duck, Calandra, Short-toed and Lesser Short-toed Larks and Spectacled Warbler, with the chance of Pin-tailed Sandgrouse.
 Birds found throughout the whole of this fantastic area include Squacco and Night Herons, Little and Cattle Egrets, Kentish Plover, Yellow-legged Gull, Turtle Dove, Little Owl, Pallid Swift, Woodlark, Southern Grey Shrike and Nightingale.

-On day five we will head west, visiting coastal wetlands at Huelva before crossing the border into Portugal.
+On day five we will head north-west, crossing the border into Portugal.
 The Alentejo, a region in south-central Portugal, is typical of the rolling plains which extend eastwards into Spain.
-Great swathes of wildflowers provide a memorable sight and attract masses of butterflies.
+Great swathes of wild flowers provide a memorable sight and attract masses of butterflies.
 So impressive is the carpet of mainly white wild flowers that it has given rise to the local name ‘Campo Branco’ meaning White Country.

 Many excellent birds are within reach of our base.
 We will visit a reliable site for Great Bustard to watch displaying males.
 Flocks of over 50 have been seen in this area.
 Little Bustards are common too, and we also have a chance of Black-bellied Sandgrouse.
 The overhead wires are regularly dotted with Southern Grey Shrikes.
 Woodchat Shrike, a true Mediterranean speciality, is also found here in good numbers.
 Quails can be heard making their distinctive calls and Red-rumped Swallows sweep over the meadows.
-Montagu's Harriers are common; the superb males being a regular sight as they hunt over fields full of wildflowers.
+Montagu's Harriers are common, the superb males being a regular sight as they hunt over the crops and dazzling wildflower meadows.
 Indeed, they provided one of the highlights of a previous trip when a male was watched at close range being mobbed by an angry Lesser Kestrel.
-Other raptors likely include Black Kite, Red Kite, Black-shouldered Kite and Black Vulture.
-Bonelli’s, Golden and Spanish Imperial Eagles occasionally hunt over this area too.
+Other raptors likely include Black Kite, Red Kite and perhaps Black-shouldered Kite and Black Vulture.
+Bonelli’s Eagles occasionally hunt over this area too.

 Great Spotted Cuckoos are regularly seen in this area, along with their hosts, Azure-winged Magpies.
 Other localized species likely to be found here are Red-necked Nightjar, Spotless Starling and Collared Pratincole.
 Larks include Thekla, Short-toed and Calandra.
 The largest colony of Lesser Kestrels in Portugal breed around the ancient town of Mertola.
 This is, in part, due to a nestbox scheme.
 A similar scheme has also been very beneficial to nesting Rollers.